Name: M. Todd Rice

 How has your life changed as a result of the attack?

 Many of us in the neighborhood go out of our way to not walk our dogs or exercise in that part of the street.
 I have started a website to document this case: https://dangerousdoginpennhills.com/

-In our neighbor's attack in March, 2020, a police report was made.
-The owner's were fined for violations of pet licensing and vaccinations.
+In our neighbor’s attack in March, 2020, a police report was made.
+The pit bull owners were fined for violations of pet licensing and vaccinations.
 However, no action was taken regarding protecting the public from the aggressive animal or enforcing any type of owner responsibility for containment.
 Subsequently, local dog control has initiated charges in Wilkinsburg magisterial district court to attempt to apply the dangerous dog law and the restrictions and remedies that entails.